Mulac/ProjectCerebral/README.md

 Control will be a module that contains an interface for communicating with the ev3.

-USE:
+## USE
- 1. Clone repo with `$ git clone ...`
+ 1. Clone repo with `$ git clone https://github.com/Mulac/ProjectCerebral.git`
- 2. Activate conda enviroment with "$ conda activate"
- 3. Open notebooks with "$ jupyter notebook"
+ 2. Install anaconda https://www.anaconda.com/distribution/ - we use conda enviroments to manage dependancies
+ 3. `cd` into ProjectCerebral directory
+ 4. `conda env create -f environment.yml` to create enviroment from yaml file
+ 5. `conda activate robot` to enter the enviroment
+ 6. `python main.py` to run the program